-KEY VOCABULARY absorb Take in or soak up liquid. atmosphere The layer of air / gases surrounding the earth or another planet. gas A substance in a state in which it will expand freely to fill the whole of a container, having no fixed shape or volume. groundwater Water held underground in the soil or in pores and crevices in rock. liquid A substance that flows freely but is of constant volume. surface The flat top part of something or the outside of it. water vapour Water in a gaseous state.
+KEY VOCABULARY absorb Take in or soak up liquid. atmosphere The layer of air / gases surrounding the earth or another planet. condensation The conversion of a vapour or gas to a liquid and collects as droplets on a cold surface. evaporation The process of turning from liquid into vapour. gas A substance in a state in which it will expand freely to fill the whole of a container, having no fixed shape or volume. groundwater Water held underground in the soil or in pores and crevices in rock. liquid A substance that flows freely but is of constant volume. precipitation Rain, snow, sleet, or hail that falls to or condenses on the ground. run-off Rain exceeding the amount absorbed by the ground. surface The flat top part of something or the outside of it. transpiration The exhalation of water from a plant's leaves, stem, or flowers water vapour Water in a gaseous state.